 S-curves also don't need to be used as separators or dividers; they can also be utilized as the focal point of the photo, as seen below in this winter photo at the mountain.
 Landscape photographers use them quite often, but they are not limited to this genre of photography!

 While these examples show mostly landscapes, S-curves are visible in almost all types of photography, including shooting people and groups.
-The key is to look for and exploit the opportunities you have to utilize these soft, flowing lines to either help create compositional separation in the frame or utilize the curve as the focal point and featured portion of the image.
+The key is to look for and exploit the opportunities you have to utilize these soft, flowing lines to either help create compositional separation in the frame or utilize the curve as the focal point and a featured portion of the image.

 - Using Leading Lines For Captivating Composition